Mariners shut down by Dylan Bundy as Angels chase Taijuan Walker early in series-ending loss

 Walker worked through the first three innings, allowing the minimal damage of a solo home run to Shohei Ohtani.
 After being diagnosed with a forearm strain following his outing on the mound Sunday, Ohtani returned from his four-day break and stayed on a 1-0 change-up away, sending it over the wall in left field for a 1-0 Angels lead.

 Ohtani’s home run was the only hit and base runner Walker allowed in the first three innings.

+“I felt good,” Walker said.
+“My arm felt good.
+The first three innings I was attacking the zone, getting ahead and making them put the ball in play.”

 That trend changed during a fourth inning in which Walker’s command dissipated.
 The Angels knew it, changing their approach at the plate.
 They waited Walker out, taking pitches that weren’t really even borderline and trying to force him into the strike zone with hittable pitches or take a walk.
 Both happened.

 Trout led off the inning with a crisp single to left-center field.
 Walker followed by issuing walks to Anthony Rendon and Ohtani to load the bases.